Museum of Contemporary Art Detroit

-The Museum of Contemporary Art Detroit (MOCAD) is a non-collecting contemporary art museum located in Detroit.
+The Museum of Contemporary Art Detroit (MOCAD) is a non-collecting contemporary art museum located in the city's Midtown area of Detroit.

 MOCAD is housed in a 22000 sqft building, a converted former auto dealership designed by Albert Kahn.
 The architecture of the building was left intentionally raw and unfinished.

 History

 The museum was founded by Julia Reyes Taubman.

 Exhibitions

 Its first exhibition, Meditations in an Emergency, started on October 28, 2006.
 It was curated by Klaus Kertess, and included work by Tabaimo, Kara Walker, Nari Ward, and others.
 The second exhibition which ran from February to April 2007 was "Shrinking Cities" a largely conceptual exhibition dealing with population loss and shifting urban concentrations all over the world, with Detroit being a main focus of the exhibition.
 Their third exhibition, which ran until July 2007 was titled "Stuff: The International Collection of Burt Aaron."
 It was an exhibit of the personal collection of renowned Michigan collector Burt Aaron.

 In 2013, the museum exhibited Mike Kelley's "Mobile Homestead".